spencerharris63/JAMStack/readme.md

-# The JAMStack, AJAX and Static Site Generation
+# The JAMStack, 11ty and Static Site Generation

 ## Homework